pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Change the first paragraph and the 3rd (last) bullet in the subsequent list as follows:</p>

 <p>
-<del onMouseEnter="mouseEnter(this)" data-issue="193" data-iso="submitted">A non-encrypted PDF file can be entirely represented using byte values corresponding to the visible
+<del onMouseEnter="mouseEnter(this)" data-issue="193" data-iso="approved">A non-encrypted PDF file can be entirely represented using byte values corresponding to the visible
 printable subset of the ASCII character set defined in INCITS 4-1986 (R2017), plus white-space characters.
 However, a</del>
-<ins onMouseEnter="mouseEnter(this)" data-issue="193" data-iso="submitted">A</ins> PDF file is not restricted to the ASCII character set; it may contain arbitrary bytes, subject to the following considerations:
+<ins onMouseEnter="mouseEnter(this)" data-issue="193" data-iso="approved">A</ins> PDF file is not restricted to the ASCII character set; it may contain arbitrary bytes, subject to the following considerations:
 </p>

 <ul>
  <li>...</li>
  <li>...</li>
- <li>A PDF file <del onMouseEnter="mouseEnter(this)" data-issue="193" data-iso="submitted">containing binary data</del> shall be transported as a binary file rather than as a text file to ensure that all bytes of the file are faithfully preserved.</li>
+ <li>A PDF file <del onMouseEnter="mouseEnter(this)" data-issue="193" data-iso="approved">containing binary data</del> shall be transported as a binary file rather than as a text file to ensure that all bytes of the file are faithfully preserved.</li>
 </ul>

 <p>...</p>